 - No self-hosted option — Unlike Composio and n8n, there’s no way to run Zapier MCP on your own infrastructure.
 You’re fully dependent on Zapier’s hosted service.

-- Manual action curation — You must individually select and configure each action through the web UI.
-No dynamic discovery, no programmatic configuration, no bulk-add.
+- Manual action curation (Classic mode) — In Classic mode, you must individually select and configure each action through the web UI.
+The new Agentic mode (Beta) addresses this with dynamic in-chat discovery, but it’s still rolling out and not yet stable for all users.

 - Task cost escalation — At 2 tasks per call, AI agent workloads can consume task quotas quickly.
+Batch operations multiply costs (5 rows = 10 tasks).
 A moderately active agent could exhaust the free tier in a single conversation.

 - Multi-account gaps — Some integrations (e.g., Google Ads) automatically link to the primary account with no way to select or switch between accounts.